mkrueger/unarc-rs/README.md

 (In case I overlook  the issues/PRs here contact me on https://github.com/mkrueger/icy_board or per mail)

 # Zoo
-Compression method 0 & 2 are supported - 1 is currently missing.
+Compression method 0, 1 & 2 are supported - should cover all methods.

 # SQZ - Squeeze It
 Only method 0 (Store) supported